awsdocs/amazon-athena-user-guide/doc_source/workgroups-access.md

 ```

 For a full list of example policies, see [Workgroup Example Policies](example-policies-workgroup.md)\.

+For a list of tag\-based policies for workgroups, see [Tag\-Based IAM Access Control Policies](tags-access-control.md)\.

 For a complete list of Amazon Athena actions, see the API action names in the [Amazon Athena API Reference](https://docs.aws.amazon.com/athena/latest/APIReference/Welcome.html)\.